At a Glance

 ✨Tip Number 1

 Familiarise yourself with the specific challenges faced by rural communities regarding sexual violence.
-Understanding these unique issues will help you demonstrate your commitment and suitability for the role during any discussions.
+Understanding these unique issues will help you demonstrate your commitment and suitability for the role during interviews.

 ✨Tip Number 2

 Network with professionals in the field of sexual violence support.
-Attend relevant workshops or seminars to connect with others who work in this area, as they may provide insights or even referrals that could strengthen your application.
+Attend relevant workshops or seminars to connect with others who work in this area, as they may provide insights or even referrals that could help you land the job.

 ✨Tip Number 3